DakaiGroup/coinbase-waas-integration/waas-inter-server/README.md

 - `RPC_URL` is your rpc node url.
 (For better performance it is advised to use your custom node, but the public ones are fine too.)

+- `NETWORK` the blockchain network the app is on (needs to be provided in WaaS supported format).

 2. Build the project
 ```console
 go build ./cmd/inter-server/